department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli.md

 <div class="va-introtext">

-Did you suffer a traumatic injury while serving in the military?
-Our Servicemembers’ Group Life Insurance Traumatic Injury Protection (TSGLI) may help you with short-term financial support while you recover.
-Find out if you qualify—and how to manage your coverage.
+TSGLI (also known as Servicemembers' Group Life Insurance Traumatic Injury Protection) provides short-term financial support to help eligible service members recover from a severe injury.
+If you were covered by SGLI and experienced a traumatic injury while serving in the military, find out how to file a claim for TSGLI or appeal a past decision.

 </div>

 <div class="feature">

-### Can I get TSGLI?
+### Am I eligible for TSGLI?

 You may be able to get TSGLI if you were insured by SGLI when you experienced a traumatic injury, and you meet all of the requirements listed below.